Risk Management Frameworks

 - Training Needs Analysis – involves identifying what people need to know in order to implement the ‘Systems’ previously developed.

-- Training & Implementation – involves delivering the training that your people will need so that they can begin to correctly implement the various elements that support organizational objectives.
+- Training & Implementation – involves delivering the training that your people will need so that they can begin to correctly implement the various elements that support organisational objectives.

 - Reporting, Monitoring & Review – are the final elements to close the feedback look, assess how effective the framework is and provide appropriate feedback for continuous improvement.